 To have comfortable vision, your two eyes need to work together as a team binocularly.
 Your brain receives images from both your eyes at the same time, and combines them to create one single image.
-Binocular vision problems occur when these two separate images from the two eyes cannot be successfully merged into one image in the brain.
-This usually results in headaches and eyestrain.
-You may also see double vision when your visual system breaks down.
+Binocular vision dysfunction (BVD) occurs when these two separate images from the two eyes cannot be successfully merged into one image in the brain.
+This usually results in headaches, diziness and eyestrain.
+You may also experience double vision if your visual system breaks down.

 There are several types of binocular vision disorders:

 - Horizontal eye misalignments – convergence insufficiency, convergence excess, divergence insufficiency, divergence excess

 - It is also possible to have a torsional misalignment between the 2 eyes

 - Strabismus – completely “turned” eye

 - Amblyopia – “lazy” eye